rukhat/number_to_text/README.md

-# number_to_text
+# number_to_word
-A whole number to text converter using Python
+A whole number to words converter using Python

 Range is -1,000,000,000 to 1,000,000,000